Are you a new ecommerce brand, hungry to start making sales?

 And while it may be true that a huge portion of these businesses already have an ecommerce website, many others don’t — and are still successfully making sales.

-This means you can use Instagram to create some traction for yourself until you’re ready for a full website.
+This means you can use Instagram to create some traction for yourself until you’re ready to build a full-featured website.

 So how do you get started?